pnf/girder/README.md

 # girder

-Distributed, high-performance calculation grid with re-entrant capabilities.
+Distributed, high-performance calculation grid with for distributed computation.

 ## Usage

 Don't.

-## Design goals
+## Design goals and principles

+* Support _emergent graphs_, i.e. computations running on the grid may
+  request and use the results of other computations on the grid, but we don't claim to know the data-flow graph in advance.
+* We must therefore fully support re-entrant requests.
+When functions to make their own requests, we do not risk grid "starvation" (where requests cannot be processed because all workers claim to be busy), but also efficiently and with predictable load.
-A. Should operate at high throughput.
+* Should operate at high throughput.
 Aim for several ms overhead.
-B. Requests should be built with ordinary clojure functions and values.
+* Requests should be built with ordinary clojure functions and values.
-C. Return values are cached.
+* Return values are cached.
-D. Fully support re-entrant requests, i.e. allow functions to make their own requests.
-Doing this without risking grid "starvation" (where requests cannot be processed because all workers claim to be busy), but also efficiently and with predictable load.
-E. Interface is generally via core.async.
+* Interface is generally via ```core.async```.
+Requests for computations return channels, which will eventually deliver results.
-F. An assumption throughout is that all requests are referentially transparent, and repeating the evaluation of one will at worst result in unnecessary work.
+* Assume throughout that all requests are referentially transparent so that
+  * repeating the evaluation of one will at worst result in unnecessary work
+  * it is valid and safe to get back a cached result

 ## Notes on strategy

-A. Worker nodes
+* Worker nodes
    1. Pull work only from own queueu.
    2. Push reentrant requests to own queue.
    3. After making re-entrant request, work through own queue, then block for completion.
    4. Ignore work marked done or in progress.
    5. Volunteer at parent when free.
- B. Distributor nodes
+* Distributor nodes
    1. Pull work from own queue
    2. MOVE/push work to member node queues if they volunteer, possibly based on criteria, then unvolunteer them.
    3. Volunteer at parent when free